 But what makes Lux Kono a whole lot better when it comes to design is the range of colors that it comes in.
 There are ten colors that you can choose from, including black, deep blue, hibiscus red, sea green, white, champagne gold, sky blue, driftwood, and mist grey.
 If your walls have a different color, you can order the paint-it-yourself faceplate.
 You can even switch up the colors because the faceplates are interchangeable.
-The paint-it faceplate sells for $15, while the other colors sell for $10.
+The paint-it faceplate sells for a good price, while the other colors sell for less than that.

 When it comes to how it works, there is not much difference between the Lux Kono and the Lux Geo.
 Here is a side-by-side comparison of their features, dimensions, and other factors.

 |Price||(Check out the latest price here!)||(Check out the latest price here!)|

 |Colors||2, Black or white||10 colors + Paint It Faceplate|

 |Dimensions (inches, wxhxd)||5.70 x 3.12 x 1.32||4.5 x 4.5 x 1.0|